Programs in Europe, Middle East and Africa

 No. If you apply for an internship or full time position with Goldman Sachs, your Student Challenge entry will not have any impact on your application.

 Unfortunately not.
-As part of the eligibility to enter the student challenge you are required to graduate in 2016, as this is also a requirement for our 2014 Spring Programme which is part of the winning prize package.
+As part of the eligibility to enter the student challenge you are required to graduate in 2019, as this is also a requirement for our 2017 Spring Internship Programme which is part of the winning prize package.

 Can I enter if I am a Masters student?

-Yes, as long as you are studying a full time course at a University in England and are due to graduate in 2016.
+Yes, as long as you are studying a full time course at a University and are due to graduate in 2019.

 I have a question not included in this FAQ.
 How can I get it answered?

 If you have any further questions related to your student challenge submission, please contact StudentChallenge@gs.com.
-Enquiries should be made via this email address only, and not by telephone, Twitter etc
+Enquiries should be made via this email address only, and not via telephone or Twitter.